ishtatann/SpaceTradersUnitySDK/docs/FleetApi.md

 Patch Ship Nav

-Update the nav data of a ship, such as the flight mode.
+Update the nav configuration of a ship.
+Currently only supports configuring the Flight Mode of the ship, which affects its speed and fuel consumption.

 ### Example
 ```csharp